Frege/frege-lein-template/src/leiningen/new/frege/README.md

 Copyright (c) 2015 Your Name

-Distributed under the Eclipse Public License, the same as Clojure.
+Distributed under the Eclipse Public License, the same as Clojure (or the BSD 3-clause License, the same as Frege).